jotaen/klog/Specification.md

 Whenever a word has special meaning in klog, it is formatted in *italics*.

 Other technical terms are surrounded by “quotes”.
-These are defined at the end of this specification.
+These are defined in the appendix.

 ## I. Records